 SOCL 3110 Gender, Sexuality, and the Family/3 sem. hrs.
 This course considers the socialization into masculine and feminine identities and sexual and reproductive choices, and examines the cultural context in which values about sexuality and gendered roles within the family are formed.
-Cross-listed with GEST 3110.
+Identical to GEST 3110.

 SOCL 3300 Gender at Work/3 sem. hrs.
 This course examines the workplace as a specific cultural context in which identifiable values, ethics, and mores come into play, particularly as they relate to issues and imbalances related to gender and cultural diversity.
-Cross-listed with GEST 3300.
+Identical to GEST 3300.

 SOCL 3550 Substance Abuse and the Family/3 sem. hrs.
 Emphasis will be on family problems as well as changes in family functioning that accompany chemical dependency.
 The concept of substance abuse as a family illness and the roles within the family as they relate to both maintaining addiction and to affecting the recovery process will be explored.
 Family systems theory of counseling will be introduced.
 Domestic violence issues will also be introduced.
-Cross-listed with PSYC 3550.
+Identical to PSYC 3550.